jhpyle/mTCP/README.md

 If UTF-8 characters are received, they are translated if possible to [Code Page 437], but if no translation is available, `¿` is printed.
+Translation does take place when sending keys to Telnet.

+### Graphics

+If a [Sixel graphics] escape sequence is encountered, the image will be processed and displayed on the screen.
+The user can then press any key to get back to text mode.

+For best results, use the [show] script on Linux to display images.
+This script calls the `img2sixel` command with the correct parameters for displaying images in MCGA or CGA graphics modes.

+Display an image in 256 colors:

+   show my_image.png

+Take a picture with `/dev/video0` and then display it:

+   show --me

+Display an image in monochrome:

+   show --mono my_mono_image.png

+Display an image in monochrome if you have CGA graphics only:

+   show --mono --cga my_mono_image.png

+Display an image in a four-color CGA mode:

+   show --colors CyanMagenta my_image.png show --colors LightCyanMagenta my_image.png show --colors GreenRed my_image.png show --colors LightGreenRed my_image.png

+Show the usage instructions:

+   show --help

 ## Compatibility